MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Sites/Remove-MgGroupSiteListContentTypeColumn.md

 Remove a column][columndefinition] from a [site][], a [list][], or a [content type][contentType].
 This API is available in the following [national cloud deployments.

+> [!NOTE]
+> To view the beta release of this cmdlet, view [Remove-MgBetaGroupSiteListContentTypeColumn](/powershell/module/Microsoft.Graph.Beta.Sites/Remove-MgBetaGroupSiteListContentTypeColumn?view=graph-powershell-beta)

 ## SYNTAX

 ### Delete (Default)